 Social media is used for communicating announcements and other important information.
 We have a Twitter for sending quick messages and all tweets are relayed to the guild in #announcements.

 We’ll often refer to our forum as the ‘community’ to keep things simple.
 Call it anything you want, but this feature is great for online collaboration and discourse.
-The forum and this website in general is made possible by the folks over at Flarum.
+The forum we use is also powered by the Flarum forum software.

 Making an account

 Getting started on the community is nice and simple, we don’t ask for much information.
-You’ll either need an e-mail and password or you can sign up with a GitHub account.
-Check out the security page for advice on that.
+You’ll either need to give credentials or you can sign up through GitHub.
+Also consider enabling 2FA, check our security page here for more on that.
 If you’d like your account deleted, just let us know.

 Tags and categories